rkgofiitk/academic-issues.github.io/Topics/NEP_dualDegree.md

 The so called intelligentia have been by and large successful creating dissary in university education system.
 I am not sure why they do that and how their doings makes people aware of the disparities in socio-economic conditions of the poor.
-However, their own political existence is secured at the expense of surrogate pawns.
+However, their own political existence is secured at the expense of gullible surrogate pawns.
 It could be a billion dollar question to answer, whether or not the state political leaders will submit to HECI's standardization initiatives in respect of state universities?

 Ninety percent of private universities game the system and are least bothered about standard in higher education.